cchudzicki-ocw-testing/24.S96-fall-2021/content/pages/readings.md

 Persaud, Indra (2017). ["Education in Seychelles," "The 'Power-Knowledge' dialectic," and "'Glocal' Postcolonial identities" (PDF)](https://core.ac.uk/download/pdf/79552785.pdf#page=24) in *Unpacking Paradise: Geography Education Narratives from the Seychelles.* Ph.D. dissertation, UCL Institute of Education*.*

-### Optional Reading (in Kreol Seselwa)
+#### Optional Reading (in Kreol Seselwa)

 Choppy, Penda Thérésia (2014).
 "Lenportans annan en sistenm ledikasyon kiltirel pour lidantite nasyonal, e donk pour
 soutenabilite."
 Paper delivered at International Colloquium, 23rd Seychelles Kreol Festival, 1–2 October, 2014.

-## A Language that Binds / A Language that Divides: The Kreol Paradox in Mauritius (Guest: Nicholas Natchoo)
+## Session 5: A Language that Binds / A Language that Divides: The Kreol Paradox in Mauritius

+### (Guest: Nicholas Natchoo)

 Jean-François, Emmanuel Bruno, and Rajendra Korlapu-Bungaree (2012).
 "The Introduction of Mauritian Kreol in the National Curriculum: Moving from Social Justice Strategy to Multilingual Education" in *From Research to Professional Practice: The Value of Reflexivity (proceedings of MA Conference 2012).* University of Brighton-Mauritius Institute of Education.

 Natchoo, Marty Gilles Nicholas (2020). [*A Creolizing Curriculum: Multicultural Education, Ethnopolitics, and Teaching Kreol Morisien*](https://www.proquest.com/docview/2491897581?pq-origsite=gscholar&fromopenview=true), chapters 0, 1, and 5.
 Ph.D. dissertation, University of Kansas.

-## Resistance and Revitalisation of French Creole in Trinidad & Tobago and Venezuela (Guest: Jo-Anne Ferreira)
+## Session 6: Resistance and Revitalisation of French Creole in Trinidad & Tobago and Venezuela

+### (Guest: Jo-Anne Ferreira)

 Ferreira, Jo-Anne (2012). ["Caribbean Languages and Caribbean Linguistics" (PDF)](https://uwispace.sta.uwi.edu/dspace/bitstream/handle/2139/41235/Caribbean%20Heritage%20Ferreira%202012.pdf?sequence=1&isAllowed=y) in Basil A. Reid (ed.), *Caribbean Heritage*, 207–221.
 UWI Press.
 ISBN: 9789766402648

 Ferreira, Jo-Anne (2018). ["Language and Social Justice in T & T."](https://sta.uwi.edu/uwitoday/archive/july_2018/article16.asp) *UWI Today*, July 2018.

-### Additional Resources
+#### Additional Resources

 [Patois video interviews in Trinidad](https://www.facebook.com/notes/668622467402137/)

 [Patois speakers share their knowledge (YouTube)](https://youtu.be/x2_zlqN6cHI%C2%A0)

-## Language Rights and Justice for All in the Caribbean (Guests: Kadian Walters, Celia Blake, and Hubert Devonish)
+## Session 7: Language Rights and Justice for All in the Caribbean

+### (Guests: Kadian Walters, Celia Blake, and Hubert Devonish)

 Blake, Celia (2019).
 "Language and Access to Justice" in Janeille Zorina Matthews and Jewel Amoah (eds.), [*Securing Equality for All in the Administration of Justice*](https://www.ttlawcourts.org/jeibooks/books/EqualityForAllBookOnlineNew-June14.pdf)*,* 109–120.
 UWI Faculty of Law.